-In your final year, you have the opportunity to put your knowledge into practice by completing an in-depth, independent research project or dissertation.
+In your final year of your accounting degree, you have the opportunity to put your knowledge into practice by completing an in-depth, independent research project or dissertation.
 This will give you the chance to further develop vital employability skills in areas of research, time management and critical thinking.

 This means that you can gain a professional qualification by taking fewer exams when you graduate, giving your career a head start.

-The four-year version of our BSc Accounting gives you the opportunity to spend your third year studying abroad.
+The four-year version of this course enables you to study abroad during your third year.
 In all other areas, this version of the course remains identical to the standard three-year variant.

 You can study abroad with one of our exchange partners in the United States, Europe, Canada, Australia, New Zealand, Latin America, the Middle East, Hong Kong and Japan.
-In doing so, you experience other cultures and languages, meet new people, and gain skills in organisation and flexibility, which are sought-after by employers.
+In doing so, you experience other cultures and languages, meet new people, and gain intercultural skills that are sought-after by employers.

 You may decide to opt for a placement year, where you develop your professional skills and build a network of business contacts.
 A placement year can give you a career advantage by showing future employers that you are a dedicated and experienced professional.